-I remember when I was working at a coffee shop in San Diego’s Hotel Circle while in college, the number one question that the tourists would ask was, “Where is La Jolla,” followed by, “How did you get to Black’s Beach?”
+When I worked at a coffee shop in San Diego’s Hotel Circle while in college, the number one question the tourists would ask was, “Where is La Jolla,” followed by, “How did you get to Black’s Beach?”

 Ok, so why so many inquiries?

-Well, the answer is that Black’s Beach is one of the largest public nude beaches in the United States.
+The answer is that Black’s Beach is one of the most extensive public nude beaches in the United States.
 Just thinking about seeing naked people made me uncomfortable when I was young, so going there at that time was out of the question.

-Fast forward twenty-five years later and I end up taking my two teenage daughters there!
+Fast forward twenty-five years later, and I will take my two teenage daughters there!

 Did I also mention that the surf is phenomenal?

-The naked truth is yes; you may be swimsuit free on this beach if you like or fully clothed if you wish as well.
-My girls and I, yes we had clothes on if you were wondering.
+The naked truth is yes; you may be swimsuit-free on this beach or fully clothed if you wish.
+Yes, my girls and I had clothes on, if you were wondering.

-In the mid-1970’s, Black’s Beach was the first and only public nude beach in the country.
-Around 1977, the southern portion of the beach was taken over by the city of San Diego, and nudity was no longer allowed, but the northern section still allows nudity to this day.
+In the mid-1970s, Black’s Beach was the country’s first and only public nude beach.
+Around 1977, the southern portion of the beach was taken over by the City of San Diego, and nudity was no longer allowed, but the northern section still allows nudity to this day.

 How To Get To Black’s Beach

-Black’s Beach is located at the southern portion of the Torrey Pines State Reserve in the community of La Jolla in San Diego.
-It is an extremely isolated beach and therefore difficult to reach.
+Black’s beach is located in the southern portion of the Torrey Pines State Reserve in the community of La Jolla in San Diego.
+It is an extremely isolated beach and, therefore, difficult to reach.

 There are four different ways to get to Black’s Beach.